FelixHerrmann/swift-package-list/README.md

 [![Xcode Build](https://github.com/FelixHerrmann/swift-package-list/actions/workflows/xcodebuild.yml/badge.svg)](https://github.com/FelixHerrmann/swift-package-list/actions/workflows/xcodebuild.yml)
 [![SwiftLint](https://github.com/FelixHerrmann/swift-package-list/actions/workflows/swiftlint.yml/badge.svg)](https://github.com/FelixHerrmann/swift-package-list/actions/workflows/swiftlint.yml)

-A command-line tool to generate a JSON, PLIST, Settings.bundle or PDF file with all used SPM-dependencies of an Xcode project or workspace.
+A command-line tool to get all used SPM-dependencies of an Xcode project or workspace.

-This includes all the `Package.resolved` informations and the license from the checkouts.
+The output includes all the `Package.resolved` informations and the license from the checkouts.
+You can also generate a JSON, PLIST, Settings.bundle or PDF file.

 Additionally there is a Swift Package to read the generated package-list file from the application's bundle with a top-level function or pre-build UI.